-His day-to-day work spans the gamut of litigation activities — drafting motions, responding to and propounding written discovery, as well as oral argument in both discovery disputes and dispositive motions.
+Joseph Ronderos’s practice spans a wide variety of litigation, from commercial and consumer financial services to products liability.
+His day-to-day work runs the gamut of litigation activities — drafting motions, responding to and propounding written discovery, as well as oral argument in both discovery disputes and dispositive motions.

-Joseph has a practical litigation philosophy in which he seeks to avoid unnecessary disputes, and settle matters through negotiation.
+Seeking to avoid unnecessary disputes and resolve matters through negotiation form the basis of Joseph’s practical litigation philosophy.
 Client service means finding the most cost-effective and efficient solution to a problem.
 In general, this means resolving cases quickly whenever possible, and promptly communicating to clients when it’s not.
 In the latter case, he provides each client with a clear, fact-based explanation of the probable trajectory of their case.
 If settlement isn’t possible, and none of the available options include fruitful negotiation, then the client will know immediately that the next step is a dispositive motion, and perhaps trial.